 Again and again scientists have documented that there is no evidence behind the idea that a high intake of saturated fat causes atherosclerosis and cardiovascular disease.
-I have given several examples myself in my previous newsletters, in my books, in a review published in 1998 and in an updated review published in 2010.
+I have given several examples myself in my previous newsletters, in my books and in an updated review published in 2010.
 In spite of that the authors of the dietary recommendations aimed at preventing cardiovascular disease are still warning us against saturated fat.

 To make a change Zoê Harcombe one of our members, got a brilliant idea.
 To claim that certain foods are dangerous to our health and to warn us against such food demands solid experimental evidence.
 Together with six coworkers she therefore performed an analysis of the six dietary trials that had been published before the dietary recommendations were introduced in 1977 and 1983.